Being Real With Ourselves Is Courage. Lets Get Brave!

-Emma was raised on a 3000 ac sheep & wheat farm in N.S.W.
+Emma was raised on a 3000 acres sheep & wheat farm in N.S.W.
 Her mother had a stud of part bred Arabians crossed with an Australian Stock Horse palomino stallion.
-The progeny excelled in the dilute classes at the shows and even reached the movies, with their horses Staring in the movie "The Silver Brumby".
+The progeny excelled in the dilute classes at the shows and even reached the movies, with their horses staring in the movie "The Silver Brumby".

-Her passion for horses was sparked from a very young age, as she was surrounded by herds of horses of all ages.
+Her passion for horses was sparked from an incredibly young age, as she was surrounded by herds of horses of all ages.
 This allowed her to interact with foals and observe herd dynamics all the time.

 "Hanging with the horses was one of my most peaceful times, playing with the foals befriending them, was magical and still is one of my most loved special moments.
-Listening to the foals responses is where I started to discovered the process of acceptance that every horse goes through." she states.
+Listening to the foal’s responses is where I started to discover the process of acceptance that every horse goes through." she states.

 The typical training of the horses back then was something she could never understand as the horses look fearful.
 At 11 she recalls one incident that made her sob for a better way for the horse.
 This was the monumental start of her passionate quest to find kinder ways.
 She wanted to understand the horse from the inside out.

-With her mothers support Emma took advantage of being exposed to many great American and Australian horseman and women throughout her teenage years and was a very keen student.
-"From each person I found things that felt in line with my mission for kinder ways and I just decided to disregarded the things that weren't." she proclaims.
+With her mother’s support Emma took advantage of being exposed to many great American and Australian horseman and women throughout her teenage years and was a very keen student.
+"From each person I found things that felt in line with my mission for kinder ways and I just decided to disregard the things that weren't." she proclaims.

-After years of development, Emma has a flexible forever growing program that dose the kind nature and spirit of the horse justice.
-This program can be accessed by her Horse help Video series, Also you can access free content via her Face book Group/page and You Tube channel.
+After years of development, Emma has a flexible forever growing mentor program that dose the kind nature and spirit of the horse justice.
+This program can be accessed by her Horse help Videos, also you can access free content via her Face book Group/page, and You Tube channel.
 All under the name Equality Equine Services.

-Emma currently travels QLD, N.S.W teaching people how to get that calm, confident, connection with their horse.
-In 2019 there are set to be clinics in the NT, and VIC. to find out more and dates of a clinic near you subscribe to their mailing list.
+Emma currently travels around Australia teaching people how to get that calm, confident, connection with their horse.
+To find out more and dates of a clinic near you, subscribe to the mailing list.